Home / Resume / Education / Professor (No Exp)

 Key skills to include

-Tip: For research universities, lead with publications and grants.
-For teaching colleges, lead with courses taught and evaluation scores.
+Tip: For research universities, lead with peer-reviewed publications and grant writing.
+For teaching colleges, lead with courses taught, curriculum development, and student evaluation scores.

 Resume summary examples you can steal